Xray-App/xray-testng-extensions/README.md

 - evaluate the merge of XrayListener and XrayReportListener, even though the later is not yet usable
 - rename listeners
 - improve javadocs
+- add more tests, namely related to the XrayJsonReporter

 ## FAQ